BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/ReadMe.md

 - Moxxi Version:
   - The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
-  - The Discord Solver Moxxi Version can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).
+  - The Discord Solver Moxxi Version can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below)... on this way you can pick up your 1st Discord Sover in Frostburn Canyon (Level 7-10) and get another one as Mission Reward (Level 25-30) in Opportunity.

 ... and few fix:

 - Both Version:
   - Fix for Orudeon's "Bayonet Enhancements" (Bayonet in slot 2)
-  - Fix for Koby "Rarity Color Fix": Unique (just in case if you use this old mod)
+  - Fix for Koby "Rarity Color Fix": Unique or Moxxi (just in case if you use this old mod)
 - Moxxi Version:
   - Fix for Akathis "No More Moxxi Lifesteal" - 1.5% passive health regeneration instead of 2.5% Lifesteal